Found: in ABQ – studio art jewelry by Jessica deGruyter

 "Do you think I had a freakin' choice?
 I didn't want to look for you, but our life's always been about you."

 I groan.
 What the freak?
 I am dying.
 I can feel it.

 "Why is it always about me?" escapes my throat.

 "Because who am I?" she whisper-shouts a few inches away from my face.
 She reflexively flattens a cowlick on my head, and is annoyed with herself for the gesture.

 I, Successful But Paranoid Wall Street Number Cruncher, walk into an open manhole and fall to my death.

-The fun thing about this story is that there's an afterlife, and it becomes a kind of buddy comedy in purgatory with me and Geeky, Feminine School Shooter, where we struggle but ultimately succeed in overcoming our differences.
+The fun thing about this story is there's an afterlife, and it becomes a kind of buddy comedy in purgatory with me and Geeky Feminine School Shooter, where we struggle but ultimately succeed in overcoming our differences.

 But I don't write the stories, that's what I want to tell her, that she didn't have to kill herself for me, even though I know she did, that's the story, that's the story arc.
 Even if you think you are straying from it, you are really following it, to a tee.

 And seeing her standing there all half-dead, surrounded by the amorphous gray gloops of purgatory, looking so obviously like she was dragged here against her will, I've never wanted to run away more.
 I've never wanted to be less of a Protagonist.
 I've never wanted to just let her do whatever the freak she wants to do, whatever that is, I don't know.

 "I give up," I say, giving up.
 School Shooter looks at me like, What the freak's going on, my dude? bugging out his little dweeby mind, and Marcy walks directly up to me and pinches me on the arm, hard.